 ≡ Menu

 Nick began his nomadic life after he got a remote job and sold his dog daycare.
-He already owned a truck, so he purchased a cheap 50-year-old truck camper and put it on his vehicle and hit the road!
-After 7 months of living with that set-up, he had a good idea of what he wanted in a more permanent rig — and that’s what led to the epic shuttle bus you’ll see below!
+He already owned a truck, so he purchased a cheap 50-year-old truck camper, put it on his vehicle, and hit the road!
+After seven months of living with that set-up, he had a good idea of what he wanted in a more permanent rig—and that’s what led to the epic shuttle bus you’ll see below!

-His skoolie feels like a cozy cabin inside, and that’s largely due to the milled 4x4s he used to panel the interior.
-There’s a lovely variation in the wood tons which adds tons of character.
-He has an outdoor shower, indoor toilet, chest fridge/freezer (for ice cream) and lots of special accommodations for his blind dog, Narlie.
+His skoolie feels like a cozy cabin inside, mainly due to the milled 4x4s he used to panel the interior.
+There’s a lovely variation in the wood tons, which adds tons of character.
+He has an outdoor shower, indoor toilet, chest fridge/freezer (for ice cream), and many unique accommodations for his blind dog, Narlie.
 Enjoy the tour below!

 Don’t miss other amazing tiny homes like this – join our FREE Tiny House Newsletter for more!